IT | EN

 • Natural breathing

-• Timbre - Volume - Vocal range - Articulation
+• Timbre - Volume - Range - Articulation

 • Onomatopoeic - "Grammelot"

-• Verbal automatisms - Assonances - Dragging of assonances
+• Verbal automatism - Assonances - Dragging of assonances

 • The voice and theatrical styles